gsinghjay/jaysinghdevs/_posts/2023-04-11-a-step-by-step-guide-on-vpp-integration-and-app-deployment-with-jamf-pro.md

 [![Succesful Purchasing](/images/vpp-sbs/04-apple-school-licenses-sucessful.png)](https://www.jaysingh.dev/images/vpp-sbs/04-apple-school-licenses-sucessful.png)

-### Step 2: Assign the App in Volume Content in Jamf Pro
+### Step 2: Add the App to Jamf Pro

-1. Log in to your Jamf Pro instance.
+#### For Mobile Devices:

-2. Go to 'Devices' > 'Apps' > 'Volume Content'.
+1. In Jamf Pro, navigate to 'Devices' > 'Mobile Device Apps' > 'Volume Content'.
-3. Click 'New' and choose 'Mobile Device App' or 'Mac App', depending on the app type.
+2. Click 'New'.
+3. Search for the app you want to add and click 'Next'.
-4. Enter the app's name and click 'Next'.
+4. Configure the app settings as needed and click 'Save'.

+#### For Computers:

+1. In Jamf Pro, navigate to 'Computers' > 'Mac Apps'.
+2. Click 'New'.
+3. Select 'Mac App Store'.
-5. Select the VPP account to associate with the app and click 'Next'.
+4. Search for the app you want to add and click 'Next'.
-6. Review the app information and click 'Save'.
+5. Configure the app settings as needed and click 'Save'.

+After completing these steps, the app will be added to Jamf Pro and will be available for deployment to your organization's devices and computers.

 ### Step 3: Deploy the App to a Group

+#### For Mobile Devices:

 1. In Jamf Pro, navigate to 'Devices' > 'Apps' > 'Volume Content'.
 2. Locate the app you want to deploy and click its name.